codebar/tutorials/sql/lesson1/tutorial.md

 sqlite3 store.db
 ```

-At the command prompt, type these lines
+At the new command prompt, type these lines:

 ```
 .mode column